VitoPalumboPodcast/Education/README.md

 - Export map as PNG or PDF
 - Save to local storage
 - Icon/text spacing now scales with icon size to avoid overlap
+- Associate reference sources to each node, including optional Font Awesome icons that remain compatible with page functionality

 ## Icone e personalizzazione